Scale your business with our modular plugins.

 Why Use WordPress Syntax Highlighter Plugins

-Using syntax highlighter plugins will make your life simple.
+Using syntax highlighter plugins will simplify your coding experience.
 You can display code in WordPress using the preformatted text or the dedicated Gutenberg block – Code.

 code block

 But they come with some limitations.
-While with the dedicated plugins, it is so simple to display code.
+With the dedicated plugins, it is so simple to display code.
 Since the plugins can display multiple programming languages, you can ensure the tools can display the code according to your requirements.

-On top of that, managing the codes with syntax highlighter plugins are also easy.
+On top of that, managing the code with syntax highlighter plugins is also easy.
 The codes you are going to display will have better readability.
 Better user experience is another notable feature of these plugins.

 Finally, most plugins come with a copy-paste option in the front end.
 So, users can easily copy the code you have displayed in the front end and use it wherever needed.

-Now you know why using syntax highlighter plugins instead of the manual method is better.
+Now you know why using syntax highlighter plugins is better than the manual method.
 Now, let’s look at the top syntax highlighter plugins in the market.

 Best WordPress Syntax Highlighter Plugins